 When we create personalised treatment plans for you at Dermatica, we start you on a low dose of active ingredients.
 This gives your skin time to adjust to prevent irritation.
 When combined properly, it’s generally safe to use Botox® with tretinoin and other retinoids.
 These two treatments target different aspects of skin ageing and can complement each other to bring you your best results even faster.

 Interested in trying a personalised anti-ageing treatment, and get science-backed skincare advice from a licensed dermatology team?
-Start a free consultation today.
+Find out which formulas are best suited to your skin type.

 References